 For fifteen points, Perry is arguably most famous nationally for a gaffe in the Republican Presidential Debate, after saying he would eliminate three government agencies, naming two, and then forgetting the third.
 What were the first two agencies he said he would eliminate?

-For five points, this is the Lumia 1020, the newest smartphone from which embattled cell phone maker?
+, this is the Lumia 1020, the newest smartphone from which embattled cell phone maker?

 For ten points, the Lumia 1020 runs which mobile operating system, which has fought to gain market share against competitors Android and iOS?